cseanburns/personal_knowledge_mgmt/src/3a-information-sources-resources.md

 There are three broad ways to locate sources in periodicals.
 At the UK Libraries [homepage][uklibraries], we can select the links to **InfoKat**, **Journals**, or **Databases**.
-Since periodicals publish articles, we can search filter our InfoKat searches by **article** types to limit results to periodicals.
+Since periodicals publish articles, we can filter our InfoKat searches by **article** types to limit results to periodicals.
 The **Journals** link lets us search for specific journal titles and, if desired, within disciplinary/subject categories (e.g., Health & Biological Sciences, Law, Politics & Government, Language & Literature, or Social Sciences, Journalism & Communications, and more).